1. What are the City of Fairfax's normal duty hours for Animal Officers?

 8. When should someone receive post-exposure vaccines?

-The final determination should be made by the individual’s physician and the local health department.
-Anyone who has been bitten by an animal or has possibly had any type of contact with a rabies suspicious animal's saliva would be at risk.
+The final determination should be made by the individual’s physician and their local health department (Fairfax County Health Department Ph: 703-246-6004).
+Anyone who has been bitten by a potentially rabid animal or has possibly had contact with the saliva of a rabid animal through an open wound or mucous membrane would be at risk.

 9. What should I do if I think I may have been exposed?

-Immediately wash any wounds or areas where saliva may have made contact with warm water and soap.
-Contact Animal Control in order to try and have the animal captured.
-Contact your physician and your local health department to determine the proper protocol for post-exposure vaccinations.
+Immediately wash any wounds, or areas where saliva may have made contact, with warm water and soap.
+Contact Animal Control in order to try and have the animal captured for rabies testing or quarantined if it's a domestic animal.
+If it is safe to do so place a solid container over top of the animal and then place a heavy object on top of the container.
+If it is not safe to try and place a container over top of the animal, try and keep track of where the animal is or it's direction of travel.
+Contact your physician and your local health department (Fairfax County Health Department Ph: 703-246-6004) to determine the proper protocol for post-exposure vaccinations.

 1. Are there coyotes in the City of Fairfax?